 Select the calendar year and the file name with highest alphabetical suffix - e.g., RVUxxD - for the most recent version of the fee schedule.
-In the zip file, select document PPRRVU...xlsx" and refer to "Column O, Global Days."
+In the zip file, select document PPRRVU....xlsx"

 An E&M service is separately reportable on the same date of service as a major or minor surgical procedure under limited circumstances.